-Flights to Chicago O'Hare are available on a variety of arilines from dozens of cities worldwide, including nearly every major airport in the US and Canada.
-The facility is wildly popular, having earned the title of Best Airport in North America from several prominent travel publications numerous times over the last ten years.
+Flights to Chicago O'Hare are available on a variety of airlines from dozens of cities worldwide, including nearly every major airport in the US and Canada.
+The facility is wildly popular, having earned the title of Best Airport in North America from several prominent travel publications numerous times over the last decade or so.

 The four passenger terminals at Chicago O'Hare can be a little confusing to first-time visitors, but the friendly staff is always on hand to help out.
 Visitors can enjoy a plethora of dining and shopping choices, or just stroll over to Terminal 1 to view the four-story brachiosaurus dinosaur skeleton in Concourse B.

-Chicago O'Hare is located 17 miles (30km) northwest of Chicago.
+Chicago O'Hare is located 17 miles (27km) northwest of Chicago.

 Getting to the city

-Blue Line trains run every few minutes between the airport and downtown Chicago; the journey takes around 40 minutes and the fare is $2.25.
+Blue Line trains run every few minutes between the airport and downtown Chicago 24 hours a day; the journey takes around 50 minutes.
 For safety reasons travellers are advised against using the Blue Line at night.
-Taxi ranks are situated outside the arrivals hall in each of the airport terminals; the fare is around $40 for the 30-45-minute journey from the airport to downtown Chicago.
-There are two airport express services, Continental and Omega (phone: 773-734- 6688) which have coaches leaving from all the terminals every 10 minutes to central Chicago; the Omega Airport Shuttle also links O'Hare to Midway Airport.
+Travellers can also use the Pace bus service to get to downtown Chicago.
+Taxi ranks are situated outside the arrivals hall in each of the airport terminals; the fare is around $40 for the 30-45 minute journey from the airport to downtown Chicago.

 GMT -6 (GMT -5 from March to November).

-The single terminal at Chicago Midway is a pleasant place, with a centralised shopping and dining area called Midway Boulevard.
+The single terminal at Chicago Midway is pleasant, with a centralised shopping and dining area called Midway Boulevard.
 The airport even has a multimedia Battle of Midway Memorial with 3D holographic projections of World War II ships and airplanes.

 Getting to the city

 Passengers transfering to Chicago can rent a car, or hire a limo or taxi.
-The Chicago Transit Authority's Orange Line runs from the airport to downtown Chicago, and Continental Airport Express has door-to-door service on shuttles leaving every 15 minutes.
+The Chicago Transit Authority's Orange Line runs from the airport to downtown Chicago.
+There are also bus services from the airport to throughout the city.
+The Continental Airport Express has door-to-door service on shuttles leaving every 15 minutes.

 Tel: +1 (773) 838-0600.
 Email: firstname.lastname@example.org